FlagOpen/FlagEmbedding/FlagEmbedding/llm_embedder/docs/fine-tune.md

 ```

 ## Retriever
-There are several important arguments for training:
+Below are several important arguments for training.
+The meaning and usage of other arguments can be inspected from [code](../src/retrieval/args.py) or running `python run_dense.py --help` from command line.
 - `train_data`: required, one or a list of json files with the aforementioned formatting.
 - `eval_data`: optional, one json file with the aforementioned formatting.
 If an `eval_data` is speficied, the trainer will automatically do evaluation on the `eval_data`.
 - `corpus`: optional, the global corpus where `positives`.

-The meaning and usage of other arguments can be inspected from [code](../src/retrieval/args.py) or running `python run_dense.py --help` from command line.

 **IMPORTANT NOTE**
 - For any path specified for `train_data`, `eval_data`, and `corpus`: if it is prefixed with `llm-embedder`, it will be solved to the relative path against [`data_root`](../src/retrieval/args.py).